sewmo/sewmo/readme.md

 ## About:
 Teenager from Romania with interest in low level programming, networking, and Linux.

-I refrain from using LLMs to assist me in my projects.
-I only use it as a documentation tool.
+I only use LLMs as a documentation tool.

 Everything in my projects is written by me, including the README markdowns.